parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     >**Note**: Your URL will differ from the one shown in the Output screenshot because it must be globally unique.

-7. A new browser should automatically open the new web applications.
+7. A new browser should automatically open the deployed web application.
 Validate the website by choosing the **Store** link on the menu.
 You should see product items.
 If products are returned, then the connection to the database was successful.

     ![Screenshot of the Store link.](media/contoso-web-site-store-products.png "Store link")